CubiCasa/cubicasa-ios-sdk-example-project/README.md

 Cubicasa SDK makes possible you to add scanning view to your app which then can use to scan a floor plan with an iOS device.

 ## Release Notes

+### 2.5.0
+- New Warning: Proximity Warning.
+A warning which will trigger if the user is scanning too close or too far from objects.
+- New Warning: Fast Rotation Warning.
+A warning which will trigger if the user turns around too fast while scanning.
+- New Warning: Display an warning if the device is running out of storage space
+- Relocation will now trigger if the user mishandles the device.
+- Fixed a retention cycle in the code which caused memory leak.
+- SDK iOS minimum version requirement was lowered to 11.0.
+Please note that in order to scan you need to be have iOS version 13.0 or higher.
+- Improved scan stability after relocation.
+- New scanning options `storageWarnings` & `feedbackGathering`.
+- New status codes: 78, 85, 86
+- New Image and text assests for new warnings and tracking lost condition.

 ### 2.4.2
 - SDK keeps depth data collection enabled during relocating, to ensure continuous delivery of depth data